contefranz/msmtools/README.md

 # Building augmented data for multi-state models: the `msmtools` package

-`msmtools` introduces a fast and general method for restructuring classical longidutinal datasets into *augmented* ones.
-The reason for this is to facilitate the modelling of longitudinal data under a multi-state framework using the `msm` package.
+`msmtools` introduces a fast and general method for restructuring classical longitudinal datasets into *augmented* ones.
+The reason for this is to facilitate the modeling of longitudinal data under a multi-state framework using the `msm` package.

 `msmtools` comes with 3 functions: